 The "Affordable Care Act (ACA)" means the health care reform law enacted in March 2010.
-The law was enacted in two parts: the Patient Protection and Affordable Care Act was signed into law on March 23, 2010 and was amended by the Health Care and Education Reconciliation Act on March 30, 2010.
+The law was enacted in two parts: the Patient Protection and the Health Care and Education Reconciliation Act on March 30, 2010.
 The name "Affordable Care Act" is commonly used to refer to the final, amended version of the law.
 In this document, the plan uses the name Affordable Care Act (ACA) to refer to the health care reform law.